notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 1. [Tools and information for mucking about with the TP-Link TD-W9970 and TD-W9980 routers, including a method for command execution on startup through configuration files!](https://github.com/sta-c0000/tpconf_bin_xml)
 2. [A rather concerning but fantastic write up about a full-blown unauthenticated root shell vulnerability chain on the TP-Link TL-WR902AC](https://pwn2learn.dusuel.fr/blog/unauthenticated-root-shell-on-tp-link-tl-wr902ac-router/)

 Aand we basically have everything we need!
 After comparing the `cen_uncompressBuff` function in Ghidra with the implementation in the [tpconf_bin_xml](https://github.com/sta-c0000/tpconf_bin_xml) repository, it was easy to identify the small change in the algorithm.
-For whatever reason, though, the corresponding `cen_compressBuff` changes did not work.
+However, the corresponding `cen_compressBuff` changes did not work.

+### Emulating the compression algorithm with angr and unicorn
 Rather than spend some more time trying to hunt down exactly what's wrong, I modified the code for emulating `cen_uncompressBuff` provided in the [pwn2learn writeup](https://pwn2learn.dusuel.fr/blog/unauthenticated-root-shell-on-tp-link-tl-wr902ac-router/) and used [angr](https://angr.io/) with [unicorn](https://www.unicorn-engine.org/) to emulate `cen_compressBuff` instead.
+It took about 30 minutes from looking at the pwn2learn angr emulation code next to the decompiled `cen_compressBuff`, to having a working compression routine.

+Emulation is definitely a much faster approach than reverse engineering especially when testing things out, but it doesn't always work out.
+In this particular case, the function was a great candidate for emulation because it has to be generally independent of the device's state and it invoked a handful of functions, which in turn were also simple.

 The resulting code, along with usage instructions, can be found [here](https://github.com/khalednassar/archer-c3200-tools).

 ## Putting it all together
 Well well, we have a way to execute commands on startup and we can use a usb drive to store our binaries/services/scripts, which is also mounted automatically on startup.